Investment options for beginners. You never knew

 You may invest in equity funds given that you are a young investor and that these are recognized for providing outstanding long-term returns.

 Although investing in hybrid and debt funds might reduce your profits, they are still attractive options.
-You can invest in equity-linked savings plan to reduce your taxes (ELSS).
+You can invest in an equity-linked savings plan to reduce your taxes (ELSS).

 With this money, you can defer up to Rs 46,800 in taxes each year as per Section 80C of the Income Tax Act of 1961.
 No other tax-saving investment provides the twin advantage of tax deductions and wealth building like ELSS mutual funds do.